Zantedeschia

 Zantedeschia 'Millennium Gold', Jay YourchZantedeschia 'Millennium Gold', Jay Yourch

 Zantedeschia 'Picasso' is a medium sized plant with spotted leaves and white spathes fading to purple.
 It produces many spathes and offsets each year.
-Photo by Giorgio Pozzi June 2007.
+The first photo by Giorgio Pozzi was taken June 2007.
 David Pilling found a similar cultivar at the end of September in the Lake District at 500 feet, zone 7.

 Zantedeschia 'Picasso', Giorgio PozziZantedeschia unknown cultivar possibly Picasso, David Pilling

-Zantedeschia unknown cultivar with an unusual double flower/triple spadix.
-Photographed by Wilma Brand in Johannesburg, South Africa.
+Zantedeschia is an unknown cultivar with an unusual double flower/triple spadix.
+It was photographed by Wilma Brand in Johannesburg, South Africa.
 For discussion see PBS list.

 Zantedeschia unknown cultivar double flower/triple spadix, Wilma BrandZantedeschia unknown cultivar double flower/triple spadix, Wilma BrandZantedeschia unknown cultivar double flower/triple spadix, Wilma BrandZantedeschia unknown cultivar double flower/triple spadix, Wilma BrandZantedeschia unknown cultivar double flower/triple spadix, Wilma BrandZantedeschia unknown cultivar double flower/triple spadix, Wilma Brand